asinghani/18224-tapeout-s23-boards/docs/ASSEMBLY.md

 JLC is able to populate all surface-mount components except for the M.2 standoff (in theory they can handle this as well, but we've had issues in the past with them not understanding how screws work).
 After receiving boards from JLC, they are populated as follows:

-(TODO: insert picture of fresh board from JLC)

 For each board:

 1. Inspect all solder joints for quality, bridging, or major orientation issues.
 JLC quality is good but not perfect, and occasionally parts are oriented incorrectly or have solder bridges:

-(TODO: insert picture of upside down chip)

 2. Solder the standoff.
 Because of the metal mass, it requires a lot more heat than you'd expect.
 You'll want to clamp down the board and use a tweezer to push down on the standoff (make sure it sits flat) while you melt the solder.